gsa-oes/office-of-evaluation-sciences/_projects/2504-reducing-filing-errors-via-outreach-to-preparers-and-clients.md

 1. Clients who had not had likely errors in their own returns were not eligible for letters.
 2. Around 20% of calls are successful.
 3. Errors can only be confirmed via an audit, which is outside the scope of this evaluation.
 The IRS identifies likely errors probabilistically based on common sources of error: https://www.irs.gov/tax-professionals/eitc-central/preparer-compliance-focused-and-tiered.
-4. Unless noted otherwise, all of the analysis reported in this summary was prespecified in an analysis plan, which can be found at https://oes.gsa.gov/-reducing-filing-errors-via-outreach-to-preparers-and-clients/.
+4. Unless noted otherwise, all of the analysis reported in this summary was prespecified in an <a class="usa-link usa-link--external" href="https://github.com/gsa-oes/office-of-evaluation-sciences/commits/master/assets/analysis/2504-analysis-plan.pdf">analysis plan</a>.
 5. An IRS internal report on this project gives different numbers than what is presented here, as that report used a different unit of analysis and different regression specifications.
 6. This result remains significant after adjusting for multiple comparisons.
 To keep the family-wise error rate (FWER) below 0.05, statistical significance is evaluated at α = 0.009.
 7. Adjusted α (controlling FWER at 0.05) = 0.009.